-The Anker Soundcore Liberty Air have been a favorite for true wireless fans with tight budgets since their release.
+The Anker Soundcore Liberty Air 2 have been a favorite for true wireless fans with tight budgets since their release.
 They mimic the same stemmed design, feature touch controls, and merit an IPX5 rating.
-Unlike the aforementioned alternatives, the Anker Soundcore Liberty Air have dedicated nozzles that seal to the ear, promoting improved sound quality.
-There are compromises to be made though: the charging case uses a microUSB input and controls aren’t nearly as comprehensive as Mobvoi’s.
-For just $59, the Liberty Air are extremely difficult to beat.
+Unlike the aforementioned alternatives, the Anker Soundcore Liberty Air 2 have dedicated nozzles with replaceable ear tips that seal to the ear, promoting improved sound quality.
+Additionally, if you download the Soundcore app, you can customize the EQ settings by testing your hearing abilities, or by changing them manually, or with several different preset options.
+For $99, these are hard to beat.

 Should you buy the Mobvoi TicPods 2 Pro?